GaloisInc/pirate/libpirate/README.md

 The SHMEM type is intended for benchmarking purposes only.
 The size of the shared memory buffer can be specified using `pirate_set_shmem_size(int, int)` prior to opening the channel.

+### UIO_DEVICE type

+Uses shared memory provided by the kernel from a Userspace IO device driver.
+The [uio-device](/uio-device/README.md) kernel module must be loaded.

 ## Benchmarks